VorobeiIvan/goit-pythonweb-hw-10/docs/contacts/create.rst

    :status 200: Contact created successfully
    :status 401: Not authenticated
+   :status 403: Forbidden (if the user does not have permission to create a contact)
    :status 422: Validation error

    **Example Request:**
    .. code-block:: http

       POST /contacts/
       Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9...
       Content-Type: application/json